devcheyannagraham/StreamingUtils/README.md

 ```

 `streamSubscription` also supports `completeCB`, which runs when the request observable completes.
 Use it alongside `nextCB` and `errorCB` when you need to respond to the stream's completion event.

+### Raw Angular events are still available

+This package does not replace Angular's event stream.
+It adds buffered NDJSON parsing by attaching `parsedData` to each event while leaving the original `HttpEvent` available to the subscriber.

+If you prefer to handle the raw Angular stream yourself, skip `streamSubscription` and subscribe directly to `HttpClient` with `observe: "events"` and `responseType: "text"`.

+For more on Angular's native streaming APIs, see the official docs: https://v21.angular.dev/guide/http/making-requests

 ---